Overview of connectors for canvas apps

 You can specify the data that your app retrieves by customizing the Items property of the control that shows your data.
 Continuing the previous example, you can sort or filter the data in the Lessons table by using that name as an argument for the Search and SortByColumn functions.
 In this graphic, the formula to which the Items property is set specifies that the data is sorted and filtered based on the text in TextSearchBox1.

-For more information about how to customize your formula with tables, see these topics:
+For more information about how to customize your formula with tables, see these articles:

 To connect to data in an Excel workbook, it must be hosted in a cloud-storage service such as OneDrive.
 For more information, see Connect to cloud-storage from Power Apps.